 Visual sensitivity from vestibular disorders can be exaggerated when a person uses a computer monitor or watches television.
 Certain types of displays—and certain ways a person might use them—can be more problematic than others.
 These are discussed in the following introduction to terminology associated with three common display technologies: cathode-ray tube (CRT), liquid crystal display (LCD), and plasma.
 To help readers navigate the technical jargon, key points aimed at assisting people with vestibular disorders are flagged with the symbol at left.

-Televisions and computer monitors share similar technologies, but they apply them in different ways.
+A television and a computer monitor share similar technologies, but they may impact visual sensitivity in different ways.
 These differences are based on the brain’s ability to process information from a distance (televisions) as opposed to up close (computer monitors).

 Display size is expressed by two types of measurement: screen size and display-aspect ratio.
 Screen size is measured diagonally across the viewable screen (for LCD and plasma displays) or across the viewable screen plus the outside casing (for CRT displays).
 Viewing distance is an important consideration in selecting a television’s screen size.
 A very large television placed in a small room can be problematic for a person with a vestibular disorder because the screen will dominate the visual field so much that any movement on the screen may create the illusion that it is actually the viewer who is moving.